hobark/Spatial_tools/README.md

 1. Extract location (i.e., geocoordinates) of maximum value in multiple raster files.
 2. Road lengh calculation by using GHS-UCDB boundary and OSM road network
+2. Road lengh calculation by using GHS-UCDB boundary and OSM road network (v2) + add error response from GeoJson